 About 4% of the world’s adult population suffers from a condition where psychosis is a major problem.
 Sometimes psychosis may be from medical or neurologic problems, or may arise from problems with drugs and alcohol.
-Sometime psychosis is part of psychiatric disorders which might include conditions like schizophrenia, schizoaffective disorder, severe depression, obsessive-compulsive disorder, or bipolar disorder.
+Sometime psychosis is part of psychiatric disorders which might include conditions like schizophrenia, schizoaffective disorder, bipolar disorder with psychosis.
 The Psychosis Treatment Program specializes in helping patients (and their families) who have diagnoses where psychosis is a significant problem.
 Rajiv P. Sharma M.D. is the Director of the Psychosis Treatment Program.

 Some of the services provided include:

 We provide expertise in diagnostic assessment and recommendations for future treatment planning.
 Our belief is that overall treatment planning involves not just the patient but all of those whose lives are affected by the condition.
 Also, we endorse a recovery-oriented approach where, as much as possible, we involve person’s own personal goals as being an essential part of the treatment planning process.

 Individual, Family and Group therapy sessions are all available in the Psychosis Treatment Program.
 We offer conventional therapies in addition to specialize Cognitive Behavioral Therapy for psychosis.

 Expertise in the pharmacologic treatment of psychotic disorders